I tried 80 modular sofas when choosing the best one for my living room – these are the ones I was most impressed by, and would recommend

 Reasons to avoid

 I love going into Heal’s but more so for their extensive offering of high-end design brands on the lower ground floor, rather than its own brand of sofas.
-There you can try everything from the already mentioned Togo by Ligne Roset - I understand the hype now, it is comfortable and its pleated design is unique, even though for someone with low mobility, it will be very difficult to get up given the low profile - to lesser known design brands such as Finnish-born Muuto and its super sleek yet comfy Connect Soft Modular Sofa, which is available in the Tottenham Court Road store but sadly not on the site (at least not at this time).
+There you can try the likes of design classics that is the Togo by Ligne Roset, loved by many a celebrity including Stacey Dooley – I understand the hype now, it is comfortable and its pleated design is unique, even though for someone with low mobility, it will be very difficult to get up given the low profile.

 Heal’s is definitely a more spenny retailer, obviously, but if you are prepared to spend more or invest in an iconic designer style, then this is the place to go.